JEThornley/COMM420/content/session10/demo5.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.

-title = "Central Counterparty - CCP ... in simple terms" subtitle = "Deutsche Börse Group & explainity.com"
+title = "How China's New Cryptocurrency Could Challenge Facebook's Libra" subtitle = "Wall Street Journal"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.